sourcegraph/sourcegraph-public-snapshot/doc/dev/background-information/codemonitoring/index.md

     2. cm_queries (1 entry)
     3. cm_actions (at least 1 entry)
     4. cm_recipients (at least 1 entry)
-3. Enqueue trigger: Periodically, a background job enqueues queries, IE for each active query (column `enabled=true` in `cm_queries`), we create an entry in `cm_trigger_jobs`.
+3. Enqueue trigger: Periodically, a background job enqueues queries, i.e. for each active query (column `enabled=true` in `cm_queries`), we create an entry in `cm_trigger_jobs`.
 4. Dequeue trigger/enqueue actions: Periodically, a background worker dequeues